Dance Area Talk: Devi Dee Mucina

 January 29, 2021 | 12:30 PM – 2:00 PM (PST) | ZOOM | FREE

-Please join us for the first in a series of free talks presented by the SCA's Dance Area.
+Please join us for the second in a series of free talks organized by the SCA's Henry Daniel and presented by the SCA's Dance Area.

 Devi Dee Mucina (University of Victoria) is an Indigenous Ubuntu from the Ngoni, Chewa, and Shone people of southern Africa.
 He received his PhD from the Ontario Institute for Studies in Education, department of Sociology and Equity Studies, University of Toronto.
 His academic interests are Indigenous African philosophies, decolonizing Indigenous masculinities, Indigenous fathering and other-fathering, and using Ubuntu oralities and disability studies to understand the social memory of Indigenous children.